ProjectPythia/pythia-foundations/preamble/how-to-use.md

 important for now.
 All you need to know is how to launch a Pythia Foundations book chapter via Binder.
-Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon (see the image at the end of this page), and a text box will appear.
+Simply navigate your mouse to the top right corner of the book chapter you are viewing and click on the rocket ship icon (see the screenshot above), and a text box will appear.
 Type or paste the Pythia Binder link (`https://binder.projectpythia.org`) and click "Launch".
 After a moment you should be presented with a notebook that you can interact with.
 You’ll be able to execute code